skoszewski/openvpn-server/README.md

 * `base_name` - an optional base name for certificate and OpenVPN profile files.
 You can only use lower case letters, numbers and an underscore.
 The name must start with a letter.
 The base name will be automatically generated from the client name if a `base_name` is not specified.
 * `device_serial_number` - the device's serial number.

 The certificate file will be placed in `<ca_root>/certs` directory, and the private key in `<ca_root>/private`.
 OpenVPN configuration file is dynamically generated and printed to the screen using the `show-profile.sh` script.
 The script can also save the profile to the file and optionally calculate download URL, if a publishing directory is configured.
-Use `-f !` parameter to generate file name based on certificate cryptographics checksum, or `-f -` to generate a random profile name.
+The file name will be a random string.
+Use `-f !` parameter to generate file name based on certificate checksum.
+Use `-f -` to use the base name for the filename - not recommended.

 Ensure that OpenVPN configuration is kept secret because it enables the workstation to connect to the VPN without any other user input.
 The file should be installed in a directory accessible only to administrators, for example: `C:\Program Files\OpenVPN Connect\profiles` or `C:\Program Files\OpenVPN\config`.
 You can secure the folder with the following commands: